Planning Your Trip

 - Currency: Euro.

 - Getting Around: Frankfurt is a common entry point in Germany because of its major international airport.
 From there, visitors can easily travel to and through the city via its extensive public transportation network, which includes U-Bahn, S-Bahn, and buses.
 Taxis are also accessible, though Uber and other ride-shares have yet to find a firm foothold.
+Much of Frankfurt has been an "environmental zone" since 2008, so if you're driving ensure that your vehicle has an emissions sticker.

 - Travel Tip: The city can accommodate large groups for the many conventions that take place in Frankfurt, but visiting during a large conference can result in higher prices for hotels and restaurants requiring reservations.
 Consult Frankfurt's tourism calendar for dates of significant events.